 We know the sound of two hands clapping.
 But what is the sound of one hand clapping? – A Zen Kōan

-This is right on course with what Teddy discusses with Nicholson for much of "Teddy."
-He explains that we are so distracted and filled up with the trivial things we learn in school – like math and science and grammar and logic – that we don't open ourselves up to real spiritual truths.
-To get at those, you have to "empty yourself" of all the logical truths.
-Similarly, in Salinger's novel Franny and Zooey, college student Franny Glass complains that in school, all they learn is useless knowledge.
-Their goal is to amass as much of it as quickly as possible, which she finds no more noble than trying to amass wealth or fame or any material good.
+In "Teddy," for example, the titular character, an enlightened young man and spiritual prodigy, explains to a college student the way that knowledge works.
+His theory is that we are all so distracted and filled up with the useless things we learn in school – like math and science and grammar and logic – that we don't open ourselves to real spiritual truths.
+To get at those, you have to "empty yourself" of all logical truths.
+Similarly, in Salinger's novel Franny and Zooey, college student Franny Glass (Seymour's younger sister) complains that in school, they learn nothing but this useless knowledge.
+Their goal is to amass as much of it as quickly as possible, which Franny finds no more noble than trying to amass wealth, fame, or any material good.
 Knowledge is pointless, she says, unless it ultimately leads to wisdom.

 Which brings us to the epigraph.
 A kōan is a sort of riddle, as you can see from this particular example.
 But the answer to the riddle isn't logical.
 If we ask you, "What is the square root of 435?" you can solve the problem using the usual parts of your brain (or a handy calculator).
 The question has logical answer.
 But kōans don't work that way.
 What is the sound of one hand clapping?
 If you meditate on this long enough, claim the Zen Buddhists, you will come up with an answer.
 But it's not a logical answer that you could explain to someone else.
 In other words, you can't Google the answer to this one.
 You have to intuit it on your own.